MontyBurnz/100DaysOfCode/README.md

 Also thought it was a good idea to start using git bash and vscode to complete this journal and make commits so that by the time I start SoC bootcamp, I know my way around a little bit :smile:.

+UPDATE: Man I had a little drama with GIT Bash just now.
+Had to have a little refresher on how to use it.
+Glad I decided to start having a bash (no pun intended) with it before monday!
+Through my searching I also realised VS code has GIT built in too (I think).
+Will try that next.

 ### Link(s) to work / Resources: ###
 FreeCodeCamp [(New) Responsive Web Design](https://www.freecodecamp.org/learn/2022/responsive-web-design/) course